 What is Yoga?

-Yoga is "the quieting of the mind" so that we can realize our true selves.
+Yoga is a practice that can help us (re)connect with ourselves.
 Practicing yoga can increase one's self-compassion as well as compassion for others.

 Yoga is an ancient practice that combines techniques for breathing, self care, mind focus, and physical poses which can reduce stress, improve energy flow, and improve overall well-being.
 In Pantanjali's Yoga Sutra, he describes the eightfold path, called ashtanga, which means "eight limbs" (ashta = eight, anga = limb).
 These eight aspects are guidelines on how to live a meaningful and purposeful life: